-The Biocidal Products Regulation 528/2012 (EC) concerns market access and use of biocidal products in the European Union.
-The regulation covers a very diverse group of products including disinfectants, preservatives, pest control, anti-fouling and embalming products.
+The EU Biocidal Products Regulation 528/2012 (BPR) concerns market access and use of biocidal active substances and products in the European Union.
+The regulation covers a very diverse group of product types including disinfectants, preservatives, pest control, anti-fouling and embalming products.

 TSG can help

-- Our multidisciplinary team of scientists and registration specialists has years of proven experience gaining approvals for biocidal active substances and product authorizations or registrations for biocidal products across the EU
+- Our multidisciplinary team of scientists and registration specialists has years of proven experience gaining approvals for biocidal active substances and product authorisations or registrations for biocidal products across the EU

 - We work with both major chemical companies and small suppliers, targeting services to each company’s specific needs

-- We have wide-ranging expertise from working in industry, government organizations, and research facilities
+- We have wide-ranging expertise from working in industry, regulatory authorities, and research facilities

 - We believe that proactive project management is essential to ensure that our clients’ needs are identified and met in a timely manner

 - We have a comprehensive pan-European infrastructure to meet those challenges presented by differing requirements across the European Union with offices in France, Spain, Germany, and the UK offering focused, local registration support

 - We have been actively assessing the impact that the differing Brexit scenarios will have on biocides regulations following the UK’s decision to leave the EU.
 We are in a strong position to advise clients on the actions they may need to take in order to secure and maintain product authorisations and manage the impact on active substance evaluations, approvals and approved suppliers

 - We can provide support for non-EU European countries including Switzerland and Norway